Casestudy

 How we 30x’d our Node parallelism

 What’s the best way to safely increase parallelism in a production Node service?
 That’s a question my team needed to answer a couple of months ago.
 We were running 4,000 Node containers (or ‘workers’) for our bank integration service.
 The service was originally designed such that each worker would process only a single request at a time.
 This design lessened the impact of integrations that accidentally blocked the event loop, and allowed us to ignore the variability in resource usage across different integrations.
+But since our total capacity was capped at 4,000 concurrent requests, the system did not gracefully scale.

 Read more